Knowledge base

 B. External recipient

-If the recipient of the encrypted email has an email address managed outside of Infomaniak services, encryption is always possible, but it requires the definition of a password:
+If the recipient of the encrypted email has an email address managed outside of Infomaniak services, encryption is still possible, but it requires setting a password:

 1. Click here to access the Infomaniak Mail app (online service ksuite.infomaniak.com/mail).

-2. Write a new message as usual, but addressed to an email address outside of Infomaniak.
+2. Compose a new message as usual, but addressed to an email address outside of Infomaniak.

-3. Click on the padlock icon to the left of the Send button to activate encryption.
+3. Click on the lock icon to the left of the Send button to enable encryption.

-5. Enter a password and copy it to send it to the recipient by your own means (kPaste for example):
+• Enter a password and copy it to send it by your own means (kPaste for example) to the recipient (you can agree on a password in advance so the recipient is already informed):

-6. The icon now represents a closed padlock and you can send the email as usual.
+5. The icon now represents a closed lock without an orange chip, and you can send the email as usual:

-The recipients will then receive a message informing them that an encrypted email is waiting for them:
+6. Recipients will then receive a message notifying them that an encrypted email is waiting for them:

 ... from the Infomaniak Mail mobile app